 Cheney State Park News

-The Office at Cheney State Park will be closed so that staff may attend state-wide training on April 24, 2013.
+The Office at Cheney State Park will be closed on Friday, March 7th so that staff can attend a required event.
+We are sorry for the inconvenience.

 The Cheney State Park Office is open 8:00 a.m. to 4:00 p.m.
-Monday through Sunday.
+Monday through Friday.
+We have our lunch from 12:00 to 12:30 and do not answer the phone during this time.
 We have a complete range of Wildlife & Parks licenses and a nice assortment of T-shirts, caps, and other Outdoor Store items in the office and available to purchase.

 Hunting licenses, deer permits and boating registrations can also be taken care of here and we have a full range of brochures and information available.
 To get more information on seasons and purchasing permits, go to http://www.kdwp.state.ks.us.

 For more information about the availability and to make a reservation of a campsite or the cabins at Cheney State Park, go to www.reserveamerica.com, or call 316-542-3664.
 We have 225 water and electric utility sites available to reserve and 9 cabins.

 OK KIDS Day 2012